pulumi/pulumi-hugo/themes/default/content/blog/create-manage-confluent-kafka-cluster-with-pulumi/index.md

 npm i @pulumi/confluent
 ```

-Finally, you'll need to add a reference to the top of our `index.ts`:
+Finally, you'll need to add a reference to the top of the scaffolded `index.ts` file:

 ```typescript
 import * as confluent from "@pulumi/confluentcloud";
 ```

-Now you're ready to create our Confluent resources!
+Now you're ready to create and manage Confluent resources!

 ## Adding Resources